 Drivers leaving the campus, even on official Institute business, may have difficulty obtaining a parking space on return.
 If you find there are no spaces, you may park in the overflow carpark at Galwegians Rugby Stadium or in the 'Pay & Display' area and pay the relevant cost.

-If this area is full, or you are unable to enter, the Building & Estates office will issue a Day Permit which entitles the user to park in Galwegians).
+If this area is full, or you are unable to enter, the Building & Estates office may issue a Day Permit which entitles the user to park in Galwegians).
+This will be issued by email, it is the users responsibility to display.
+24 hours notice to be given if this is required.
 Otherwise, invited guests may use the Pay & Display spaces where the charge is €1.00 per hour.
 Visitors on a business or courtesy visit can use the Pay & Display spaces.
 Charge is €1.00 per hour.

 Parking in a non-designated space causes a number of problems including but not limited to: